SHAILAB-IPEC/OpenFly-Platform/README.md

 #### Data Preparation

-We are currently optimizing the datasets.
-The Hugging Face link is temporarily unavailable.
-Coming soon!
+The dataset we use for finetuning openfly-agent is available at [here](https://huggingface.co/datasets/IPEC-COMMUNITY/OpenFly/tree/main).

 For your custom datasets, make sure that you pre-build all the required [TensorFlow Datasets](https://www.tensorflow.org/datasets) (TFDS) datasets.